unstable-cacao/Structura/Docs/references/Arrays.rst

 .. function:: public static asArray(&$data): array

-    Same as toArray but data is a reference
+    Working the same as toArray, but using data as reference.

 first